sruthidevatd/listener-documentation/user-guide/update.md

 ## Rolling Back Listener to a Previous Version

 1. Click the **ROLLBACK** tab.
 If you see a card with a **ROLLBACK** button, a previous version is available.
-2. In the card that shows the version you want to roll back to, click **ROLLBACK**.
+2. In the card that shows the version to which you want to roll back, click **ROLLBACK**.
 3. When prompted to confirm the installation, click **INSTALL NOW**.
 4. When a **Completed...** message appears, click **CLOSE**.